Mr-Richards/unwindtime/README.md

 ## Development

-Unwind-time was the solo project of Siebe Kylstra, and was refactored by the following people:
+Siebe Kylstra was the initial developer of Unwind-time with the initial implementation completed independently.
+The following collaborators then refactored and added to the code base:

 - Mauricio Scain
 - Alex Price-Richards